 Can I Divorce My Spouse in California if I am Not Working?

 Many families have one spouse who earns an income while the other spouse contributes at home.
 When a non-working spouse wishes to file for divorce, one of the most common questions that our office is asked is whether they can afford to divorce their spouse?
-At the Law Office of Bradley S. Sandler in Beverly Hills, our knowledgeable and skilled divorce attorneys can help you navigate the process and ensure that you have what you need to start over, even if you are the non-working spouse.
+At the Law Office of Bradley S. Sandler in Beverly Hills, I can help you navigate the process, even if you are the non-working spouse.
 To learn more about your legal options, call or contact our office to schedule a case consultation.

 Petition for Temporary Support

 In order to cover your immediate costs after filing for divorce, a non-working spouse can petition the court for temporary spousal support.
 Temporary alimony provides for a spouse’s expenses and maintains their standard of living while the divorce is ongoing, including payment for your attorney’s fees.
 This ensures that both spouses, even if one is non-working, have the legal representation they need during a divorce.

 California is a community property state, which means that all marital property is split equally, 50/50, between spouses in a divorce.
 Whether or not a spouse earns an income has no effect on the distribution of property between a couple; however, whether or not a non-working spouse intends to reenter the workforce could impact what assets they wish to retain in the division of property.
 For example, if the expenses to maintain the primary residence are too great, a non-working spouse may wish to keep other property acquired during the course of the marriage.